-The Dennis and Truro Boards of Selectmen, working in conjunction with Community Development Partnership, seek applicants for a regional Housing Rehabilitation Program.
+The Truro Select Board, working in conjunction with Community Development Partnership, seeks applicants for a regional Housing Rehabilitation Program.
 The funding is provided by the Massachusetts Department of Housing and Community Development and allows a 0% interest, deferred, forgivable loan to make critical repairs to your home.
-This program is designed to improve existing housing conditions of low and moderate income resident households by eliminating code violations.
-Eligible repair activities will include, but are not limited to, electrical, heating and plumbing work; structural repairs; roof and siding repairs; insulation and window replacement; lead paint and asbestos removal; and handicap accessibility improvements.
+This program is designed to improve existing housing conditions of low and moderate-income resident households by eliminating code violations.
+Eligible repair activities may include, but are not limited to, structural repairs; roof and siding repairs; insulation; window and door replacement; electrical, heating, and plumbing work; lead paint and asbestos removal; and handicap accessibility improvements.

-Applicants: This program is offered to owner-occupied single-family/multi-family and investor-owned units in the Target Areas of South Dennis, Harwich, Eastham, Truro and Provincetown.
+Applicants: This program is offered to owner-occupied single-family/multi-family in the Target Areas of Eastham, Truro, and Provincetown.
 If the structure is a single-family owner-occupied unit, the owner must meet income guidelines of low to moderate income.
 If the structure contains year-round rental units, at least 51% of all the households, including rental units/renters, must meet these income limits.
 The applicant must be the property owner of record for the proposed residential structure.
 Please refer to the table for income levels based on household size.

-Structures: The primary purpose of the deferred payment loan program is to bring deteriorated residential units into compliance with all applicable Federal, State and Local codes.
+Structures: The primary purpose of the deferred payment loan program is to bring deteriorated residential units into compliance with all applicable Federal, State, and Local codes.
 To be eligible, a structure or portion thereof must be residential and contain one or more code violations.
 Note: All code violations must be corrected as a condition of participating in the CDP Housing Rehabilitation Program.
 A Housing Rehab Specialist will conduct a site visit and develop a detailed work write-up and cost estimate.
-The Housing Rehab Specialist will then review the work write-up and cost estimate with the homeowner.
+The Housing Rehab Specialist will then review the work write-up with the homeowner.
 NOTE: CDP Housing Rehabilitation Program is a moderate rehabilitation program.
-If upon completion of a site visit, detailed write-up and cost estimate, the Housing Rehab Specialist determines that the dollars needed far exceed program limits, the project can be deemed infeasible and the funding denied.
+If the project is considered too small or too large, the project can be deemed infeasible and the funding denied.